The Naked Truth (How I Met Your Mother)

 "The Naked Truth" is the second episode of the seventh season of the CBS sitcom How I Met Your Mother, and the 138th episode overall.
 It first aired on September 19, 2011.

 Plot

-Marshall is still hungover after Punchy's wedding, and makes a "sweeping declaration" that he will henceforth permanently stay sober.
-Future Ted says that Marshall's "sweeping declarations" typically do not work.
 Marshall receives a call from Garrison Cootes, a partner at one of the nation's largest environmental law firms.
 He tells Marshall that the company is interested in Marshall's application for employment, and he will receive a job offer after the company completes an extensive background check.
-The danger of a background check concerns Marshall, who fears that a college-era video of him streaking through Wesleyan calling himself "Beercules", which is now available online, could result in Garrison dropping the job offer.
-Marshall contacts the uploader, Pete Durkenson, an old college acquaintance, and asks him to remove the video.
+The background check concerns Marshall, who fears that a college-era video of him streaking through Wesleyan calling himself "Beercules", could result in Garrison dropping the job offer.
+Marshall contacts the uploader, an old college acquaintance, and asks him to remove the video.
 However, Marshall ends up getting drunk and streaking again after inadvertently playing Edward Fortyhands with Pete, and thus another "Beercules" video is uploaded.
-Pete's refusal to take it down prompts Lily to blackmail him with information that she claims to have received from women who dated him in college.
 Eventually, Garrison does see the video, but offers Marshall a job anyway; the video is not an issue with him.
-Later, Pete calls Marshall and offers to remove the video, but Marshall refuses.